RiftValleySoftware/baobab-test-harness/README.md

 - XML

-    This is a BABAB-specifc XML dialect that will be defined by XML Schema documents.
+    This is a BAOBAB-specifc XML dialect that will be defined by XML Schema documents.

 - JSON